gconway012/Hair_Salon_No-Show/README.md

 * The output/website (link above) is best viewed with a large/maximized window.
 A larger monitor/screen (24" or larger) may be required.

+* Names were changed as an additional privacy consideration.

 ***

 ## About this repository